 North American Waterways will give you an even sweeter sailing experience aboard the 5-star Ocean Explorer.
 This state-of-the-art small ship offers a smoother navigation of lakes, rivers, and oceans, while delivering the latest modern amenities for the utmost comfort and style.
-While aboard, relax at the top-deck infinity pool, indulge in a relaxing massage at the spa, or try hot-rock cooking at the onboard restaurant.
+While aboard, indulge in a relaxing massage at the spa, or try hot-rock cooking at the onboard restaurant.
 For lakeshore excursions during the course of your journey, you’ll be transported by Zodiac, bus, trolley, and even horse-drawn carriage.
 With 26 included features and Cultural Discoveries, each and every day will bring new wonders to pique your curiosity at some of the most intriguing destinations in North America.

 Canada’s capital, stunning Ottawa is the nation’s most prosperous and educated city, a showcase of fine architecture, beautiful outdoor spaces, and a cultural hub that boasts seven national museums and a plethora of shops, restaurants, universities, theaters, and so much more.
 Set at the confluence of the Ottawa, Gatineau, and Rideau rivers, its setting is as gracious as its welcoming, easygoing vibe.
 The city invites outdoor exploration with its lovely parks and gardens, including the wildlife-rich Parc Omega, and the central Rideau Canal, which has been designated a UNESCO World Heritage Site for its unique design and cultural significance.
 Along the way to Ottawa, you’ll enjoy a delicious taste of Canada when you lunch at Fairmont Le Château Montebello for a true Quebecois feast.